 On December 30, 2016, we acquired Hill & Valley Inc., a premium bakery located in Rock Island, IL for approximately \$31 million.
 Hill & Valley, with sales of over \$45 million annually, is a manufacturer of a variety of pre-baked cakes, cookies, pies, muffins and other desserts selling to retail in-store bakeries.
 Hill & Valley is a brand of Sugar Free and No Sugar Added pre-baked in-store bakery items.
 Additionally, Hill & Valley sustains strategic private labeling partnerships with retailers nationwide.
-Sales and operating income of Hill & Valley included in our 2017 fiscal year operating results were \$35.8 million and \$653,000, respectively.
+Sales and operating income of Hill & Valley included in our operating results for 2018 were \$59.9 million and \$2.4 million, respectively; and for 2017 were \$35.8 million and \$653,000, respectively.